-The experienced individual disability insurance lawyers at Abell and Capitan Law realize the importance of individual insurance claims for our clients.
+The experienced individual disability insurance lawyers at Capitan Law realize the importance of individual insurance claims for our clients.
 Our attorneys have a firm understanding of the application process, the laws surrounding disability, and the tricky tactics used by insurance companies as they attempt to deny disability benefits.
 If you have questions about your insurance policy or need assistance with applying, or if your benefits have been unfairly denied or terminated, we are here to help.
 Call us today at (267) 419-7888 to schedule a free and confidential consultation so we can discuss your legal options.
 We will fight to protect your rights.

 Why hire a lawyer for my individual disability claim?

 Are there special needs and circumstances for people who buy individual coverage and then file a disability claim?
 Do they have to hire a lawyer to help them get benefits from these individual disability providers?
 Is there anything about these policies that might even require the skills and experience of an expert disability claims attorney?